SKeerthi02/PythonBasics/README.md

 # PythonBasics

-Small attempt to learn and get clarity on OOPS oncept in python.
+Small attempt to learn and get clarity on OOPS concept in python.

 1. Abstraction (Example, defination, Uses, some rules)